admiralbolt/sts-legacy/planning.md

 UI badge descriptions as a legend on card select screen.

 Should slightly altar banners for different card types to make it more obvious attack, armor, gear, spell, prestige class.

+Enchantment Ideas:
+ - Energizing
+ - Multishot
+ -

+Thievery power should work when killing an enemy as well.